The Janrain Console User Guide

 The ability to export user profile data.
 The Console also allows you to export audit data for a specified user; this data provides a blow-by-blow account of every change that has been made to a user profile in the past 90 days, including the identity of the person who made the change, what they changed, and when they changed it.

-For more background on the Console, including information on how to access the tool, take a look at these two topics:
+For more background on the Console, including information on how to access the tool, take a look at the topic Accessing the Janrain Console.

 Elsewhere in this documentation you’ll find detailed information on all the Console’s features and capabilities, including: